-Advanced Level III Designated Trauma Services
+Advanced Level II Designated Trauma Services

 McAllen Medical Center is equipped with a helicopter landing pad, or helipad, for air support.